cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I only want to use specific pairs to compute the library.
 ------------------------------------------------------------
-A: Simply write in a file the list of sequence groups you want to use:
+A: Simply write in a file the list of sequence groups you want to use.
+Pairwise methods (slow_pair, proba_pair, <method>_pair...) will only be applied to list of pairs of sequences, while multiple methods (clustalw_msa, mafft_msa, <method_msa...) will be applied to any dataset having more than two sequences.

 ::